-Note: the purpose of this page is to provide community and advocacy organisations with an English-language version of the equivalent pages we provide in our Other languages section.
-For our full information on renting, view our Renting section.
+Note: the purpose of this page is to provide community and advocacy organisations with an English-language version of the equivalent pages we provide in Other languages.
+For our full information on renting, view Renting.

 You have rights and responsibilities when renting a property.
 This page gives you an introduction to renting and will help you find more information if you need it.

 Victoria made significant changes to renting laws in 2021.
 Read about the new rules.

 Information a rental provider must give you

 When you agree with someone to rent their property to live in, you are entering a residential rental agreement.
 This is a legal document, and it can take time to end the agreement, so you need to be confident that the property is right for you.

 Before you enter into a rental agreement, there is certain information a rental provider (landlord) must tell you.
 These are called mandatory disclosures.
 This includes the following: